 Wood’s exhibition, titled Writ Large, will feature layered relief prints that explore color interaction through gesture and shape.
 Wood is a painter and printmaker in St. Louis and has curated art shows in Italy.
 He is currently an associate professor of printmaking at St. Louis Community College – Meramec.

 Other Voices, an exhibition from Alison Ouellette-Kirby and Noah Kirby, features large scale, interactive sculptures that question what it means to have a voice within a larger context.
-Alison is currently is a professor of art at St. Charles Community College, while Noah teaches at Washington University and University of Missouri – St. Louis.
+Alison is currently is a professor of art at St. Charles Community College, while Noah teaches at Washington University.

 Hursey’s exhibition, titled Cause & Condition, features mixed media works that reveal the hidden harmony found in the fragmentation and rhythm of urban environments.
 In addition to his art, Hursey is a freelance photographer who specializes in residential and commercial photography.